NextGenRF-Design-Inc/bytepipe_sdk/hardware/BytePipe_x900x/Overview/Overview.md

 | MDC                 | MIO76      | MDC Clock                    |
 | MDCIO               | MIO77      | MDC Data                     |

-The BBP supports up to four gigabit Ethernet controllers (GEM).
-GEM3 is used for the dedicated BytePipe_x9002 gigabit ethernet interface.
-GEM0 or GEM1 can be configured to implement additional gigabit ethernet interfaces on the host PCB.
+The BBP supports up to four GEMs.
+GEM3 is used for the dedicated BytePipe_x9002 gigabit Ethernet interface.
+GEM0 or GEM1 can be configured to implement additional gigabit Ethernet interfaces on the host PCB.
 This is supported by configuring PS bank 501 MIO pins as reduced gigabit media independent interface (RGMII) 2.0.
-The host will have to implement an ethernet transceiver like the DP83867IRRGZR.
+The host will have to implement an Ethernet transceiver like the DP83867IRRGZR.

 * IEEE Standard 802.3-2008 compatible
 * 10/100/1000 Mb/s transfer rates